mahebbar/MayaOnlineDocs/importing-clusters.md

 # Managing Clusters

-## How to Import Clusters?

-Import and existing OpenEBS cluster or Install OpenEBS on your K8S cluster and import

-A kubectl command is displayed.
-Click Copy to copy the command and run it at your command prompt.

-Close the window.
+Managing clusters in MayaOnline is simple and easy to use.
+By default, when you login, the **Clusters **page is displayed.
+You can add a cluster to import, edit a cluster, and delete a cluster using the following procedures.

-## Importing a Cluster
+## Importing Clusters

 1. Click on the **+** sign to add a cluster for importing.
 2. You can either **Import an existing OpenEBS cluster** or **Install OpenEBS on your K8s cluster and import. **Click on either of these options.
-3. You will receive a kubectl command.
-Click **Copy **to copy the command.
+3. A kubectl command is displayed.
+Click **Copy **to copy the command and run it at your command prompt.
 4. Close the window.
 5. Paste the command at the command prompt and run the command.